oisdk/masters-thesis/esop-2024/response.markdown

 That said, as mentioned in the proposed changes above, we are happy to shorten up the exposition of these results for the sake of space, replacing that exposition with a pointer to some existing work.
-Furthermore, wherever a lemma or theorem has been proven elsewhere we will include an inline reference to that proof (reviewer 3 mentioned lemma 2.2 in particular).
+Furthermore, wherever a lemma or theorem has been proven elsewhere, we will include an inline reference to that proof (reviewer 3 mentioned lemma 2.2 in particular).